bobgeorgethe3rd/freesewing/markdown/org/docs/patterns/sandy/instructions/en.md

 <Tip>

-If you are having trouble keeping the pressed under seam allowance of the waistband folded/not staying pressed you may find it helpful to _Baste_ the fold in place.
+If you are having trouble keeping the pressed under seam allowance of the waistband folded/not staying pressed, you may find it helpful to _Baste_ the fold in place.

 </Tip>